ObolNetwork/charon/docs/contributing.md

 The **linter** used is [golangci-lint](https://golangci-lint.run/).
 It runs as part of the githooks and is configured in [.golangci.yml](../.golangci.yml)

-Different **dev tools** are used in throughout the code base and are defined and installed from [tools.go](../tools.go).
+Different **dev tools** are used throughout the code base and are defined and installed from [tools.go](../tools.go).
 To install the dev tools run: `go generate tools.go`

 ## Code Review
 We tend to closely follow the following code review structure: